netmatrixtech/homebridge-dahua-gate-release/README.md

 - I have created this plugin in my own time free for you to use.
 - I have no affiliation with Dahua or any company rebanding Dahua devices.
 - Use this plugin at your own risk.
-- You are licensed to use this plugin free of charge but within the limited of the license distributed with this plugin.
+- You are licensed to use this plugin free of charge but within the limits of the MIT license distributed with this plugin.